-Now, I had a Tumblr for a while, but I became intimidated by the very liberal nature of the site, so I switched to the more conservative Pinterest.
+Now, I had a Tumblr for a while, but I became intimidated by the culture there, so I switched to Pinterest.
 However, there are some Tumblr blogs that I really like, and I still check them out.
 So today I thought I'd share with you some of my favorite blogs on Tumblr!
 Enjoy.

 If you're looking for a good, fun fandom blog for either Doctor Who or Sherlock, these are the way to go.
-Run by the same person, these two Tumblrs take fan suggestions and create "tips" from these two protagonists on the two subjects they're probably worst at - for the Doctor, romance, and for Sherlock, friendship.
+Run by the same person, these two Tumblrs take fan suggestions and create "tips" from these two protagonists on the two subjects they're probably worst at: for the Doctor, romance, and for Sherlock, friendship.
 Occasionally, as well, people will ask for specific advice then "answered" by one of the characters.
 This makes for some fantastic hilarity, naturally.
-The Sherlock one is pretty new, so there's more to see at the Doctor 's Tip Tumblr.
-But both are worth a look!
-Click on the links in the title above, or on the pictures below, to check it out. =)

-This Tumblr posts different one-star reviews of classic literature, as gathered from le Internet.
-Sometimes funny, sometimes thought-provoking, and sometimes rather encouraging for writers who may get bad reviews, critique, rejection, etc. Worth a look.
+This Tumblr posts one-star reviews of classic literature gathered from le Internet.
+Sometimes funny, sometimes thought-provoking, and often rather encouraging for writers who may get bad reviews.
+Worth a look.

-This Tumblr is another favorite for people in fandoms!
-On this Tumblr, the bloggers collect Tumblr posts that have been "ruined" (potentially "improved") by a fandom reference of some kind.
+This Tumblr is a favorite for people in fandoms!
+On this Tumblr, the bloggers collect Tumblr posts that have been "ruined" by a fandom reference of some kind.
 Often the posts that are ruined are "hipster", or otherwise meant to be very deep and be taken very seriously, which is why it's so funny.
 The Big Three feature predominantly (Doctor Who, Sherlock, Supernatural), but all kinds of fandoms show up, and some posts aren't even fandom-related, just hijacked/ruined in a really funny way.
-It's good for a lot of laughs!
-Language warning - lots of Tumblr text posts have expletives!
+It's good for a lot of laughs! *Language warning*

-Last but certainly not least, my personal favorite, SlushPile Hell!
-This Tumblr is run by an anonymous literary agent who collects sections of queries that he finds particularly stupid/annoying, and posts them on his Tumblr along with snarky replies.
-A little rude, perhaps, but also terribly, terribly funny.
-And it gives you a bit more insight into the mind of the literary agent.
+Last but certainly not least, my personal favorite: SlushPile Hell!
+This Tumblr is run by an anonymous literary agent who collects queries that he finds particularly stupid/annoying, and posts them on his Tumblr along with snarky replies.
+It's terribly funny and gives you a bit more insight into the mind of the literary agent.
 Also, if you're completely inexperienced, it helps teach you about how not to query.
 Also, if you do know how to query, it makes you feel better, because even if you're consistently being rejected, at least your queries don't look like this.
 Checkitout!